shreyaseebais/LearningJavascript/README.md

 where multiple nested callbacks make code difficult to read, understand, and maintain.
 * It typically occurs when developers try to execute multiple asynchronous operations one after another, where each operation depends on the result of the previous one.
+* OR , the code grows horizontally instead of vertically.

 ```javascript
     getDataFromAPI(function (response1) {